Sometimes you look at your own website and wonder, Is this a good site?

 25. Is the Page Speed of Top Landing Pages More Than 2-3 Seconds?

-It is important to test and find out the actual page speed of your top landing pages.
+It’s essential to test and find out the actual page speed of your top landing pages.

 This can make or break your website’s performance.